-- Do not operate the washer continuously for more than 30 seconds. - Do not operate the washer if the windshield-washer reservoir is empty. - Do not fill the windshield-washer reservoir with washer fluid concentrates at full strength.
-So methyl alcohol based windshield-washer fluid concentrates may permanently stain the grille if spilled with filling the windshield-washer fluid reservoir. - Pre-mix windshield-washer fluid concentrates with water to the manufacturer's recommended levels before pouring the fluid into the windshield-washer reservoir.
-Do not use the windshieldwasher reservoir to mix the windshieldwasher fluid concentrate and water.
+- Do not operate the washer continuously for more than 30 seconds. - Do not operate the washer if the windshield-washer fluid reservoir is empty. - Do not fill the windshield-washer fluid reservoir with washer fluid concentrates at full strength. - Pre-mix washer fluid concentrates with water to the manufacturer's recommended levels before pouring the fluid into the windshield-washer fluid reservoir.
+Do not use the windshield-washer fluid reservoir to mix the washer fluid concentrate and water.